Are you an adviser? Go to Unbiased Pro

 • Taking several lump sums from your pension (each 25% is tax-free, the remaining 75% is taxed).

-You can even take your whole pension pot as a lump sum, but this is not recommended.
+If you wanted to, you could even withdraw your whole pension pot as a lump sum, but this is not recommended.

-If you plan to spend it all in a single year, you then need to consider the question of what other income you can live on for the rest of your retirement.
+If you plan to spend it all in a single year, you then need to consider what other income you have to live on for the rest of your retirement.

 Stakeholder pensions are a valuable option for building your retirement savings, offering features such as low annual charges and the flexibility to make contributions according to your circumstances.